South Corsica: What to do and see in a week?

 - Families enjoy the calm, shallow waters of the range of Santa Giulia.

-See you in the old town of Porto-Vecchio in the late afternoon for a quick walk through the narrow streets lined with cafes and shops.
+Visit the old town of Porto-Vecchio in the late afternoon for a quick walk through the narrow streets lined with cafes and shops.

 There are many places to have a drink on the terrace or in the garden. dinner in the old town or at the Marina.